brycebaril/eenano/README.md

 It's an EventEmitter!
 Like the one provided by core, but it does a **whole lot less!!** And it should be faster when there is nothing to do.

-This EventEmitter is optimized for no listeners on an event.
+This EventEmitter is optimized for no listeners on any event.
 It should be plenty fast if there are listeners, of course...

 It doesn't do most of what the core EventEmitter library does.
 If you need features, just use core.